Obarun/66-tools/INSTALL.md

 *DESTDIR* can be given on the `make install` command line in order to install to a staging directory.

 ## Static binaries

 By default, binaries are linked against static versions of all the libraries they depend on, except for the libc.
 You can enforce linking against the static libc with *--enable-static-libc*.

-(If you are using a GNU/Linux system, be aware that the GNU libc behaves badly with static linking and produces huge executables, which is why it is not the default.
-Other libcs are better suited to static linking, for instance [musl](http://musl-libc.org/)
+If you are using a GNU/Linux system, be aware that the GNU libc behaves badly with static linking and produces huge executables, which is why it is not the default.
+Other libcs are better suited to static linking, for instance [musl](http://musl-libc.org/).

 ## Cross-compilation

 skarnet.org packages centralize all the difficulty of cross-compilation in one place: skalibs.
 Once you have cross-compiled skalibs, the rest is easy.